After You Return From Abroad

 • You have engaged in casual unprotected sex or get an injection, tattoo, or body piercing.
 You may need to be screened for certain diseases.

-• You have a chronic disease such as HIV or AIDS, heart disease, cancer, diabetes, autoimmune disease, or liver disease.
-Talk with your healthcare provider to see what they advise about medical care after returning home.
+• You have a chronic disease such as HIV or AIDS, heart disease, cancer, diabetes, an autoimmune disease, or liver disease.
+Talk with your doctor to see what they advise about medical care after returning home.

 There is always the possibility that you may contract an unusual disease.
 It could be one with symptoms that don't appear until many months after exposure (for example, malaria).
-Talk with your healthcare provider for more information.
+Talk with your doctor for more information.

 Find A Doctor or Make An Appointment: 636.928.WELL